 - Mobile home parks will most often than not be looking for a bargain and you might have to bring your asking price down.

 - Your home will have to be in good condition to capture the interest of a park.

 - If you live in the park, how easy the process is depends on your relations with the park management.

 Mobile Home Wholesale | The best way to sell a mobile home

-We think that going the mobile home reseller route is the best option, for some very good reasons that we will go into later.
+We think that going the mobile home reseller route is the best option, for some very good reasons that we will go into later but primarily because you can sell your mobile home faster than traditional routes.
 It deserves a quick mention that you will be dealing with industry professionals who are experienced in all aspects of buying and selling mobile homes.
 They have put time into creating easy to follow processes that guide you through what documents you need, what your home is worth, moving the home, and generally holding your hand and making you feel safe.

 Yes, you will need to settle for whatever price they are willing to pay after calculating the value of your home.
 But you can rest assured that the value of your home will be calculated along standard guidelines and according to set measurements, not personal greed the temptation of a higher commission.